stefsake/Airports-and-Flights-An-Exploratory-Data-Analysis/README.md

 flight distance,
 scheduled/actual departure, as well as arrival times.
 The aim of the project was to analyze the dataset and summarize the main characteristics with an interactive data visualization report.
 The data was first imported into SQL Server from a .csv file, and then connected to Microsoft Power BI for analysis and visualization.
-A  pdf report highlighting the key insights as well as aPower BI file (.pbix) with an interactive dashboard are provided.
+A  pdf report highlighting the key insights as well as a Power BI file (.pbix) with an interactive dashboard are provided.
+Moreover, a .sql file containing queries for analyzing the data is included.
 To open the Power BI file, Power BI Desktop must be installed.

 ## Authors